My first job after university was as a psychologist in Wandsworth prison. After six years on the landings,

 I transferred to the (then) Prison Department’s South East Regional Office and, in time, became the Regional Psychologist.
 I was a founder member of the British Psychological Society’s Division of Criminological and Legal Psychology (now known as Forensic Psychology), a member of the BPS’s Professional Affairs Board, served on the BPS’s Working Party on the Registration of Psychologists and was one of the people who initiated postgraduate forensic psychology training for psychologists working in prisons.

-After nearly 20 years as a psychologist, I moved to the Home Office in Queen Anne’s Gate as an administrator, working on charities, charity law, the voluntary sector and reform of the Charity Commission; new religious movements and the founding of INFORM; scientific procedures on living animals for the first few years of the Animal Procedures Committee; animal welfare, including the Dangerous Dogs Act 1991, the regulation of puppy farms and the discontinuation of tail docking; the protection of seals during the phocine distemper outbreak; legislation to improve protection for badgers and their setts; approved probation/bail hostels and the introduction of National Standards; and probation service voluntary sector grants, including the setting up of the Wolvercote Clinic and the Stop It Now! child protection initiative.
+After nearly 20 years as a psychologist, I moved to the Home Office in Queen Anne’s Gate as an administrator, working on charities, charity law, the voluntary sector and reform of the Charity Commission; new religious movements and the founding of INFORM; scientific procedures on living animals for the first few years of the Animal Procedures Committee (now superceded by the Animals in Science Committee); animal welfare, including the Dangerous Dogs Act 1991, the regulation of puppy farms and the discontinuation of tail docking; the protection of seals during the phocine distemper outbreak; legislation to improve protection for badgers and their setts; approved probation/bail hostels and the introduction of National Standards; and probation service voluntary sector grants, including the setting up of the Wolvercote Clinic and the Stop It Now! child protection initiative.
 I was responsible for the introduction of electronic tagging, following which I was appointed an OBE.

 I then took charge of the Home Office’s Criminal Policy Strategy Unit and dealt with cross-cutting criminal justice system issues like the Crime Reduction Programme; race equality and race crime; violence against women, including representing the UK at EU level; violence against national health service staff, including ambulance crew; computer, internet and high-tech crime, including child abuse; high-profile sex offenders; the implementation of the Human Rights Act 1998 in the criminal justice system; the Crime and Disorder Act 1998, information sharing and section 115.